Amutheezan/amutheezan.github.io/confhl7das.md

 ```java
 [2016-09-09 09:22:46,573] ERROR - ApplicationRouterImpl Attempting to send error message to remote system.
 ```
-To resolve this generally need to wait for the next version or a patch...
+To resolve this generally need to wait for the next version or a patch.
 For manually doing.
 (Below parts are based on Jagath Srisikumara Mentoring)

 1. Clone the repository [https://github.com/wso2/carbon-mediation/tree/v4.6.6](https://github.com/wso2/carbon-mediation/tree/v4.6.6)
 2. goto the related location where error occurs,